shafr/shafr.github.io/_audio_books/harry_bosh/012-echo-park.md

 Interesting and tense book up util it gets situational.

-At this time Bosch is shown as arogant, impulsive, revengfull person who acts first and asks questions later.
+At this time Bosch is shown as arrogant, impulsive, revengeful person who acts first and asks questions later.
 I would say that my sympathies are on Bosch side, but they are not.